-You may have facial and body swelling
+You may have swelling

 It's common for patients to have facial and body swelling after surgery.
-This is caused by the position your body was in during surgery and IV fluids.
+This is caused by the position your body was in during surgery and your IV fluids.
 All of this swelling usually goes away in 1 to 2 days.
 It's nothing to worry about.
-Patients may also have a swollen tongue for the first few days after surgery, but this is rare.
+You may also have a swollen tongue for the first few days after surgery, but this is rare.